 Technology is not the only obstacle to improving bank risk management capabilities.
 Another problem is similar to the situation described in 1959 by C.P.
-Snow in his essay The Two Cultures and the Scientific Revolution.
+Snow in his essay The Two Cultures and the Scientific Revolution .
 Snow highlighted the often willful lack of communication between scientists and literary intellectuals.
 In all too many cases, Snow argued, formal training compounded inherently different mindsets to produce a nearly complete lack of understanding and communication across these two cultures.
 He was evenhanded in assigning blame.
 Scientists, he found, often had little interest in or exposure to imaginative literature.
 He quotes one scientist (admittedly one of less than first rank) as saying, "Books?
 I prefer to use my books as tools."
-On the other side, literary intellectuals often treated their realm as the whole of culture, blithely oblivious to the scientific edifice of the physical world as "in its intellectual depth, complexity and articulation, the most beautiful and wonderful collective work of the mind of man."

 Snow's essay came to mind as I reflected on a similar problem that afflicts the practice of modern finance and risk management, namely the split between "quants" and the larger community of traditional finance managers.
 Quantitative pricing techniques and statistical risk management are little more than opaque black boxes for all too many general financial executives.
-What is more, those who do understand the technical details often have limited insight into broader structural and behavioral issues.
+What is more, those who do understand the technical details often have limited insight into broader structural and behavioural issues.
 In late 2009, the London economist Roger Bootle made some rather rude remarks about risk managers and their failings.
-When asked during the following Q&A what he proposed risk managers should do differently his answer was, "I think they should read less mathematics and more history and literature."
-This suggestion illustrates the magnitude of the task we face.
+When asked during the following Q&A what he proposed risk managers should do differently his answer was, "I think they should read less mathematics and more history and literature."32 This suggestion illustrates the magnitude of the task we face.